List of Hollyoaks characters introduced in 1995–1996: Jude Cunningham

 In October 2016, Jude returns under the name of "Mrs. Windsor Davenport", after having a meeting with Marnie Nightingale (Lysette Anthony) over the houses that she is building, called Royal Oakes.
 Jude is furious when Marnie insults Cindy and when Cindy arrives, she reveals herself as Cindy's sister, which backfires on Marnie.
 She later visits Cindy and is surprised that Cindy lives in a small flat.
 Whilst going around Hollyoaks with Cindy, she meets Tom who is angry that Jude hasn't called him leaving Jude upset.
 Whilst as The Dog in the Pond, she encounters Jack who she lashes out on for taking advantage of Dawn, as Jack will never forgive her for ruin his marriage with Celia.
 Cindy begs Jude to give her a discount for the flats that she is selling and Jude not wanting to sell the flat to Cindy refuses but later agrees.
 Cindy then signs and creates a petition to get Jude's building company sued and taken off, but then she calls it off so that she can get a discount off a house.
 The sisters then reconcile.
 Jude organizes the Hollyoaks "Halloween Spooktacular" in order to promote Royal Oakes; however, Cindy discovers that the whole project is a scam, and that Jude is intending to leave with a large bag of money, which she does.

+Maureen Matthews

+Maureen Matthews is the mother of Julie Matthews.